Coke (footballer)

-Jorge Andújar Moreno ([ˈxoɾxe anˈduxaɾ moˈɾeno]; born 26 April 1987), known as Coke ([ˈkoke]), is a Spanish professional footballer who plays as a right-back for UD Ibiza.
+Jorge Andújar Moreno ([ˈxoɾxe anˈduxaɾ moˈɾeno]; born 26 April 1987), known as Coke ([ˈkoke]), is a Spanish former professional footballer who played as a right-back.

-He began his career at Rayo Vallecano, who he helped rise from Segunda División B into La Liga, totalling 204 official appearances.
-In 2011 he joined Sevilla, with whom he won the Europa League three times.
+He began his career at Rayo Vallecano, who he helped rise from Segunda División B into La Liga, totalling 204 official games.
+In 2011 he joined Sevilla, with whom he won the Europa League three times and made 173 appearances in all competitions.

 Club career

 Rayo Vallecano

 Born in Madrid, Coke was a product of Rayo Vallecano's youth system, being promoted to the main squad for the 2005–06 season at only 18, with the capital club in the Segunda División B. He helped it achieve promotion in his third year, and played 33 matches the following campaign as the team overachieved for a final fifth place (scoring three goals in as many wins, including the game's only at home against Hércules CF on 7 February 2009).

 Coke only missed 11 league games out of 84 the next two Segunda División seasons and scored 12 goals, with Rayo achieving promotion to La Liga by finishing second in 2011.